Lapu-Lapu City: Transportation

 Lapu-Lapu City, positioned within the heart of Visayas, has an expansive transportation network.
 The city is connected to the mainland of Cebu by three major bridges: the Marcelo Fernan Bridge, Mactan-Mandaue Bridge, and the more recent addition of the Cebu–Cordova Link Expressway.
 These connections cross the sea channel separating the island of Mactan, where Lapu-Lapu City is located, from the island of Cebu.

 The Mactan–Cebu International Airport (MCIA), located within Lapu-Lapu City, is the chief gateway serving the city of Cebu and the greater region of Central Visayas since its opening for civilian traffic in 1966.
 It hosts regular flights to numerous international destinations, particularly focusing on key cities in Asia.
 Some of these destinations include Singapore, Macau, Hong Kong, South Korea, Japan, and Taiwan.
 According to statistical reports, MCIA is ranked as the second busiest airport in the Philippines, only surpassed by Ninoy Aquino International Airport located in the capital, Manila.
-On an annual basis, MCIA handles under 5 million passengers and oversees more than 100,000 flights each year.
+On an annual basis, MCIA handles over 10 million passengers and oversees more than 100,000 flights each year.

 On the 63rd Charter Anniversary celebration at Hoops Dome, on June 17, Mayor Junard Chan announced the economic benefits of the P7.6-B 100-hectare mega land reclamation project creating a new commercial center, business hub, economic zone and recreation park.
 Aside from the Mactan Circumferential Road, he said, the under-construction, PHP24.8-billion Lapu-Lapu Expressway will connect the Cebu-Cordova Link Expressway to Mactan–Cebu International Airport.
 The Mactan–Mandaue Bridge will connect Barangay Ibo of Lapu-Lapu City to Mandaue City.
 Other infrastructure include the International Convention Center in Barangay Mactan, the Sudtunggan-Gabi bridge connecting Basak Cordova town.